What To Do With an Expired Fire Extinguisher

 Contact City Fire & Safety Today

-Whether your fire extinguisher is outdated or needs to be recharged, City Fire & Safety offers comprehensive fire protection solutions to keep your building safe during a fire emergency.
-Proudly offering fire safety services in Northern Virginia since 1985, we’re committed to ensuring ongoing protection of your property.
+Whether your fire extinguisher is outdated or needs to be recharged, City Fire & Safety offers comprehensive fire protection solutions to help keep your building safe during a fire emergency.
+Proudly offering fire extinguisher services in Northern Virginia since 1985, we are committed to helping protect your property with dependable equipment and expert support.

-Get an estimate for a new fire extinguisher in Alexandria, VA by contacting our team.
+Get an estimate for new extinguishers by contacting our team today.